The Nationally Significant Infrastructure Projects (NSIP) process deals with the granting of development consent for

 A19/A184 Testo's Junction Alteration

 Highways England has obtained a Development Consent Order for the grade-separation A19(T) flyover for the Testo's roundabout and associated works.
 It is aimed at helping to relieve congestion and improve road safety at the junction while minimising environmental impacts.

 You can find out more about this Development Consent Order at National Infrastructure Planning - A19/A184 Testo's Junction Alteration.

 A19/A1290 Downhill Lane Junction Improvements

 Highways England is proposing to make major improvements to the A19/A1290 Downhill Lane interchange.

-For Highways England proposals information, go to Highways England - A19 Downhill Lane Junction Improvement.
+For Highways England information about the proposal, go to Highways England - A19 Downhill Lane Junction Improvement.

 To view examination information for this proposed Development Consent Order, go to National Infrastructure Planning - A19 Downhill Lane Junction Improvement.

 International Advanced Manufacturing Park (IAMP) - Phase Two

 The Sunderland and South Tyneside City Deal includes a vision to develop an International Advanced Manufacturing Park (IAMP) on land to the north of the Nissan car manufacturing plant alongside the A19(T).

 Phase Two (also known as IAMP Two) will need to be subject to a NSIP Development Consent Order application.
 For information, Phase One (and which is entirely located in Sunderland) has been already subject to a planning application.

 To visit the IAMP website, go to International Advanced Manufacturing Park (IAMP).

 To view examination information for this proposed Development Consent Order, go to National Infrastructure Planning - International Advanced Manufacturing Park.

 What does NSIP designation mean for Planning Applications?